-Baylor used a late season surge to reach the 2014 Sweet 16, becoming one of just 12 teams nationally to reach three Sweet 16s over the last five years.
+Baylor used a late season surge to reach the 2014 NCAA Sweet 16, becoming one of just 12 teams nationally to reach three Sweet 16s in the five-year span from 2010-14.
 The Bears also advanced to the Big 12 Championship title game and posted 26 wins.

 PRIOR TO BAYLOR